Why is the Battle of Monocacy known as the "Battle that Saved Washington, D.C.?"

 There are no fees at Monocacy National Battlefield.

-NOTE - Because Monocacy is a fee-free park, we do not sell National Park passes (Golden Eagle, Golden Age, Golden Access, etc.).
-National Park passes can be obtained at nearby National Park units, such as Antietam National Battlefield or Harpers Ferry National Historical Park.
+NOTE - Because Monocacy is a fee-free park, we do not sell America the Beautiful passes (Annual, Senior, Access, etc.).
+These passes can be obtained at nearby National Park units, such as Antietam National Battlefield or Harpers Ferry National Historical Park.